You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 - It will be the largest private employer in China for the foreseeable future.

-- It’s on the way to becoming one of the world’s 10 largest employers, with an estimated workforce totaling 1.3 million.
+- It’s the world’s sixth-largest employer, with an estimated workforce totaling 1.29 million.

 Yet it’s virtually unknown here in the U.S… for now.

-Right now, all of Foxconn’s manufacturing is done overseas.
+Right now, nearly all of Foxconn’s manufacturing is done overseas.
 But that’s about to change…

 Foxconn wants to get a U.S. plant up and running as quickly as possible.

-The company has broken ground and started preliminary construction on a new manufacturing complex in Racine County, Wisconsin – its first-ever U.S. manufacturing facility.
+The company has nearly finished construction on a new manufacturing complex in Racine County, Wisconsin – its first U.S. manufacturing facility.

-This is a major win for Trump, Wisconsin, America and Foxconn… bringing thousands of jobs and billions in revenue right here to America.
+This is a major win for Wisconsin, America and Foxconn…

 Foxconn wants to develop closer ties with America’s huge technology titans – Microsoft, Cisco, Intel, IBM and HP, among others.
-(It’s already heavily involved with Apple.)
-To do that, it’s planning on building manufacturing plants right here in the U.S.
+(Of course, it’s already heavily involved with Apple.)
+To do that, it’s planning on building additional manufacturing plants right here in the U.S.

-The positive publicity is starting to flow for Foxconn… Unprecedented attention to its undervalued stock won’t be far behind.
+The positive publicity is starting to flow for Foxconn… Unprecedented attention on its undervalued stock won’t be far behind.

 And there’s good reason for that.
-Foxconn is Trump’s poster child for “Make America Great Again.”
+Foxconn was Trump’s poster child for “Make America Great Again.”
+And even though Trump is not in office anymore, Foxconn will remain a strong and rapidly growing force in the American business landscape.

 Instead of building more production facilities in Asia, Foxconn is making a substantial investment right here in America.

-Building the Wisconsin Foxconn complex will create 10,000 construction jobs during the process.
+Building the Wisconsin Foxconn complex created thousands of construction jobs.

 Foxconn may even become one of the hot-button stories that seem to spread across the country like wildfire.

-I don’t know how much pressure (if any) President Trump put on the company.
-But this secretive, under-the-radar company is going to tell the world what it’s up to…
+I don’t know how much pressure (if any) former President Trump put on the company.
+But this secretive, under-the-radar company is about to tell the world what it’s up to…

 Keep in mind that the company is almost completely unknown on Wall Street… for now.

-With all this in the works, you can see why Wall Street is loading up on shares… even while the company is trading off U.S. exchanges.
+With all this in the works, you can see why the forward-thinking firms and investors on Wall Street are loading up on shares… even while the company is trading off U.S. exchanges.

-It may even get listed on the U.S. exchanges once it gains more notoriety.
+It may even get listed on the U.S. exchanges once it gains more visibility.
+And guess what that would mean for its $4 share price?

-I’ll get more into the exciting way to buy the stock in a moment, but first, a few more reasons why this stock is on the verge of becoming one of the most profitable in the world.
+I’ll get into the exciting way to buy the stock in a moment.
+But first, we’ll look at a few more reasons this stock is on the verge of becoming one of the most profitable in the world.

 The World’s Next Most Profitable Stock…

 Foxconn is not as flashy as some of the tech giants.
-It doesn’t have big product launches like Apple.
+It doesn’t have big product launches like Apple does.
 But behind the scenes, it has its hands in almost everything.

 We call it a pick-and-shovel company.

-In an ode to the Gold Rush of 1849, we like to concentrate on what every miner had to have – the picks and shovels – instead of what they sought, but rarely ever found… the gold.
+The term is an ode to the gold rush of 1849.
+We like to concentrate on what every miner had to have – the picks and shovels – instead of what they sought but rarely found… the gold.

-It doesn’t sound very glamorous when describing the company’s products – cooling and heat-dissipation systems, micro speakers and directional sound components, light metal/plastic materials, injection molding and precision micromotors and microactuators.
+The company’s products don’t sound very glamorous – cooling and heat-dissipation systems, microspeakers and directional sound components, light metal and plastic materials, injection molding, and precision micromotors and microactuators.

-If all that doesn’t make sense to you… just think of it as the company that makes lots of internal and external parts for mobile phones, notebook computers, tablets, home appliances, watches, autonomous vehicles, robotics, etc.
+If all that doesn’t make sense to you… just think of it as a company that makes a lot of internal and external parts for mobile phones, notebook computers, tablets, home appliances, watches, autonomous vehicles, robotics, etc.

 Foxconn is the go-to manufacturer at the core of all these massive trends: